 The school does not accept copies of curriculum vitae in place of an application form.
+A curriculum vitae on its own will not provide adequate information.

 Shortlisting

 Shortlisted candidates are asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children.
 Self-declaration is subject to Ministry of Justice guidance on the disclosure of criminal records, further information can be found on GOV.UK.